pcmoreno/frontend2/README.md

 - "clean-webpack-plugin":         cleans out folders before copying new files in during deploy
 - "compression-webpack-plugin":   used to gzip assets and files
 - "copy-webpack-plugin":          used to copy files over during deploy phase
-- "css-loader":                   loads css code encountered by webpack
+- "css-loader":                   loads css code encountered by webpack and resolves its dependencies
 - "cssnano":                      compresses css and removes comments
 - "eslint":                       checks for javascript lint (CLI version)
 - "eslint-plugin-css-modules":    will check for unused css declarations